Schengen Visa Validity, Duration of Stay, and Multiple Entry Visas

 The Schengen Visa is commonly referred to as a Schengen Tourist Visa.
 This is because tourism is probably the most common purpose for travel to the Schengen Zone.
 So, if you plan to visit any of the amazing Schengen Countries to explore the incredible sights, cultures, and destinations, you'll need to apply for a Schengen Visa.

 When applying for your Schengen Tourist Visa, you'll need to apply at the country's embassy you plan to visit.
-For example, you need a Portugal Schengen Visa if you plan to visit Portugal.
+For example, you need a France Schengen Visa if you plan to visit France.

 As the title suggests, you can use a Schengen Visa to travel to relatives and friends in the Schengen Area.
 However, when visiting relatives/friends in the Schengen Area, you'll need to attach an invitation letter alongside your required documents.
 This basically proves you've been invited to the Schengen Area.